sui-foundation/sui-move-intro-course/unit-three/lessons/5_managed_coin.md

 ![Minting](../images/minting.png)

-Export the object ID's of the newly minted `COIN<MANGED>` object to a bash variable:
+Export the object ID's of the newly minted `COIN<MANAGED>` object to a bash variable:

 ```bash
 export COIN_ID=<coin object ID from previous output>
 ```

-Verify that the `Supply` field under the `TreasuryCap<Managed>` object should be increased by the amount minted.
+Verify that the `Supply` field under the `TreasuryCap<MANAGED>` object should be increased by the amount minted.

 ### Burning Tokens